Build vs. Buy Your IoT Platform?

 If cost, time to market or even cloud competency are concerns, partnering with an IoT platform provider or using a well vetted cloud framework may be the answer.
 In order to explore the pros and cons of build vs. buy, let’s look at a specific product example, connected thermostats.

 What Are the Benefits of a Connected Device — For the Manufacturer and the Consumer?

 Manufacturers have greater control over and usage insights into connected devices.
 From the device maker's perspective the connected thermostat enables:

-- The ability to remotely monitor product performance and apply fixes or alert users when necessarily
+The ability to remotely monitor product performance and apply fixes or alert users when necessary

 From the consumer perspective, they have the freedom to manage and monitor the thermostat from just about anywhere.
 Activities such as turning up the heat before arriving home can be done remotely.
 Even better, these activities can be proactively automated, so when the individual walks in the door, the house is warmed to 70 degrees Fahrenheit.

 IoT Connectivity Can Be Expensive, So Can Developing the IoT Platform From the Ground Up

 What becomes evident in the planning and design phase is that there is a lot to managing connected devices in the cloud, and potentially a lot of associated expense in terms of up front investment as well as ongoing costs.
 Some example requirements include user permission management, monitoring and managing up-time and down time, cloud service maintenance, and integration with third party players such as Alexa and Google Home.
 And what about the mobile application and associated services to provide users with remote access?

 In short, developing a platform that provides core connectivity to connected things, and doing it in a secure and agnostic way, presents many technical hurdles.

 Should you Build or Buy Your IoT Platform?